COVID-19 pandemic in Washington, D.C.: March 5–7

 On March 7, the first two cases of COVID-19 in Washington, D.C., were confirmed.
-The first case was a rector at Christ Church Georgetown who had not traveled outside the United States recently or had close contact with another confirmed infected coronavirus patient.
+The first case was a rector at Christ Church in Georgetown, who had not traveled outside the United States recently or had close contact with another confirmed infected coronavirus patient.
 He had attended the Consortium of Endowed Episcopal Parishes conference in Louisville, Kentucky from February 19–22, then traveled back to Washington, by which time he became sick with what he thought was the flu.
 He then participated in church services on February 23 and March 1.
 The rector's condition deteriorated to the point of hospitalization, and after it was confirmed the rector contracted the virus, the church canceled services indefinitely.

 The second case was a Nigerian national who traveled from Nigeria to D.C. and went to a hospital in Maryland for treatment.
 Although the second man was being treated at a Maryland hospital, he was counted as the District's second case by the Centers for Disease Control and Prevention (CDC).